SECR Guidance: Concept’s Guide to Streamlined Energy and Carbon Reporting

 Find out what your obligations are under the new SECR scheme – and how to make the most of compliance.

 What is Streamlined Energy and Carbon Reporting?

 SECR is a new mandatory energy and carbon reporting scheme for large companies that was introduced by the government in April 2019.

 Why is it being introduced?

 The UK government wants to simplify carbon reporting to reduce the burden on business.
-The CRC is being abolished as part of these reforms.
+The Carbon Reduction Commitment (CRC) has been abolished as part of these reforms.

 SECR – as its name suggests – has been introduced as a more streamlined energy and carbon reporting framework.